-You can’t help but notice that the “Friend” milestone birthday is fast approaching.
+You can’t help but notice that the “Friend” is approaching a milestone birthday.

-The magazine first began publication on January 13, 1869 and nearly 150 years on, we’re still going strong.
-That’s thanks to our loyal readers who have supported us every step of the way.
+The magazine was first published on January 13, 1869.
+And nearly 150 years on, we’re still going strong!
+That’s thanks to our loyal readers, who have supported us every step of the way.

 The “Friend” has been there as a comfort through wars, strikes and natural disasters.
-Staying true to all it stands for while moving with the times.
+Staying true to all it stands for, while also moving with the times.

-What really brought this home was looking through our Archives and finding the pencilled sketch of Dundee from the River Tay, which was printed in our November 21, 1888 issue, when the magazine was a sprightly nineteen years old.
+What really brought this home for me was looking through our Archives and finding the above pencilled sketch of Dundee from the River Tay, This was printed in our November 21, 1888 issue, when the magazine was just a sprightly nineteen years old.

 Landscape Has Changed

-It’s amazing to think of the key events that have happened over the lifetime of the “Friend” to date, including the Tay Bridge Disaster; electric lighting, royal deaths and abdication, women attaining the vote, world wars, the sinking of the Titanic, the birth of the NHS and the discovery of DNA.
+It’s amazing, too, to think of the key events that have happened over the lifetime of the “Friend” to date.
+Things like the Tay Bridge Disaster; the advent of electric lighting; royal deaths and abdication; women attaining the vote; two World Wars; the sinking of the Titanic; the birth of the NHS; and the discovery of DNA.